radzionc/increaser/prompts/context.md

 The Vision tool allows users to define what their perfect life looks like.
 It consists of a list of "vision attributes," each serving as a description of a perfect life.

-The vision page in the app has three Subpages: "Vision", "Board", and "Explore".
+The vision page in the app has two Subpages: "Board", and "Explore".

-On the "Vision" subpage, users can see all vision attributes in a list, create new attributes, and edit or delete existing ones.
+On the "Board" subpage, users can see all vision attributes displayed as a gallery of images.
+By hovering over an image, users can see the attribute's name and emoji.
+Users can click on an image to view the full description of the vision attribute, edit it, or delete it.

 A vision attribute has: